-Indeed, the luxury market as a whole has continued to expand, even as its largest source of demand – the New York City financial industry – has taken a serious hit in the form of a global credit crunch and the closing of Bear Stearns.
-The dollar has played a huge role in this, as has the surprising resilience of domestic demand for New York City’s apartments.
+Indeed, the luxury market as a whole has continued to expand, even as its most significant source of demand – the New York City financial industry – has taken a serious hit in the form of a global credit crunch and the closing of Bear Stearns.
+The dollar has played an enormous role in this, as has the surprising resilience of domestic demand for New York City’s apartments.

 Supply, too, has helped considerably.
 Unlike most major American cities, which have experienced a significant condo glut, building in New York City has been significant but moderate in pace.

 This fact is particularly apparent when one looks at where many of the sales have come from in recent months.
 While sales of units in middle-aged buildings – built after World War II, but not in the recent past – have declined significantly, many of the high profile new units have been moving at a brisk pace.

 The Superior Ink units close to the water are perhaps a prime example.
 The sales numbers from this large collection of new luxury apartments have displayed the strength of both the super-high-end luxury market and the market for new condominiums.

 The super-high-end has been particularly strong as of late.
 Indeed, Superior Ink was supposed to be 68 different units but may end up being just shy of fifty units, after wealthy buyers combine units.